What I Learned Building Google’s Web Frameworks

-Share the responsibility and leave everything else to the web developer working on the project (so they would import Go or Go X in their default.css project style sheets, and then do their thing).
+Share the responsibility and leave everything else to the web developers working on the project (so that they imported Go or Go X in their default.css project style sheets and did their thing).

 Adoption was not only hoped for through ease of use—memorize the style sheet URL, plug into a plain, “common sense” HTML page with a Google logo—but by a few more factors that remind of QC-related logistics:

-- a template generator (as this was pre-CMS, it helped the team customize and generate quality Go templates);
+- a template generator (as this was pre-CMS, it helped the team create quality Go templates);

 - a framework announcements mailing list the entire team was subscribed to;